This guide demonstrates how to configure OpenTelemetry in Cloudflare Workers to send telemetry data to Axiom using the OTel CF Worker package.

 Telemetry SDK Attributes

-telemetry.sdk.languageLanguage of the telemetry SDK, e.g., js.
+telemetry.sdk.languageLanguage of the telemetry SDK, for example,, js.

-telemetry.sdk.nameName of the telemetry SDK, e.g., @microlabs/otel-workers-sdk.
+telemetry.sdk.nameName of the telemetry SDK, for example,, @microlabs/otel-workers-sdk.

 telemetry.sdk.versionVersion of the telemetry SDK.